RealNarukyn/FullStackOpenCourse/part2/DataForCountries/README.md

 In this exercise, it is also enough that your application works for most countries.
 Countries whose name appears in the name of another country, like Sudan, can be ignored.

 ## 2.20*: Data for countries, step 3

+    I'm not finishing this last step about the weather since I have to introduce my credit card data and I refuse to do that for a learning, non mandatory, exercise

 Add to the view showing the data of a single country, the weather report for the capital of that country.
 There are dozens of providers for weather data.
 One suggested API is https://openweathermap.org.
 Note that it might take some minutes until a generated API key is valid.